 As the capital requirements increased, hundreds of coal companies either dissolved or were consolidated into much larger corporations.
 By the end of the 20th century, a handful of major multinational corporations dominated the industry.
 Production grew under these conditions.
 In 1997, West Virginia reached a peak coal production of more than 180 million tons.

-Over the years, West Virginia has furnished our nation and the world with the finest bituminous coal found anywhere.
+Over the years, West Virginia has furnished our nation with the finest bituminous coal found anywhere.

 At the same time, the West Virginia coal industry exhibits a sense of responsibility – social, health, safety, and environmental – that is unmatched anywhere in the world.
-There are more people killed in farming accidents in the U.S. today than in coal mining accidents.
+More people are killed in farming accidents in the U.S. today than in coal mining accidents.

 Today, 25% of coal mined is shipped to foreign markets where it is primarily used in steel manufacturing.
-Another 15% is used by the domestic steel industry.
-The rest of the coal mined in West Virginia is used to generate electric power.
+The domestic steel industry uses another 15%.
+The remaining coal mined in West Virginia is used to generate electric power.